gerardocampo/aws-alerts-rootuser/README.md

 "Prevention is ideal.
 But Detection is an absolute must."

->"The eyes of the Lord are in every place,
+"The eyes of the Lord are in every place,
->Keeping watch on the evil and the good."
+  Keeping watch on the evil and the good."
-> - Proverbs 15:3
+  ~ Proverbs 15:3